Greeks in Albania: Post cold war period (1991–present)

 One of the major issues between the Albanian government and the Greek minority in Albania is that of education and the need for more Greek-language schools, due to overcrowded classrooms and unfulfilled demand.
-In addition, the Greek minority remands that Greek language education be made available outside the "official minority zones".
+In addition, the Greek minority demands that Greek language education be made available outside the "official minority zones".
 In 2006, the establishment of a Greek-language university in Gjirokastër was agreed upon after discussions between the Albanian and Greek government.
 Also in 2006, after years of unanswered demands by the local community, a private Greek-language school opened in the town of Himarë, at the precise location where the Orthodox missionary Cosmas the Aetolian founded the Acroceraunian School.
 The school currently has five teachers and 115 pupils.
 The Albanian government systematically persecutes Greek communities using mandatory demolition orders, further provocation has come on issuing the demolition orders on Greek national holidays.
 These are often under the proviso of development but only effect ethnic Greeks and restrict and target educational buildings.

 Benefaction

-A number of people from the prosperous Northern Epirote diaspora of the 18th-19th centuries made significant contributions not only to their homeland, but also to the Greek state and to the Greek world under Ottoman Turkish domination.
+A number of people from the prosperous Greek diaspora of the 18th-19th centuries made significant contributions not only to their homeland, but also to the Greek state and to the Greek world under Ottoman Turkish domination.
 They donated fortunes for the construction of educational, cultural and social institutions.
 The Sinas family supported the expansion of the University of Athens and sponsored the foundation of the National Observatory.
 Ioannis Pangas from Korcë gave all of his wealth for educational purposes in Greece.
 The Zappas brothers, Evangelos and Konstantinos, endowed Athens with an ancient Greek-style marble stadium (the Kallimarmaro) that has hosted Olympic Games in 1870, 1875, 1896, 1906 and 2004, and the Zappeion exhibition center.
 The Zappas brothers also founded a number of hospitals and schools in Athens and Constantinople.
 Christakis Zografos in the Ottoman capital offered vast amounts of money for the establishments of two Greek schools (one for boys, known as Zographeion Lyceum, as well as one for girls), and a hospital.